|Nutritional Guidelines (per serving)|

 We prefer to use this dairy-free vanilla icing to ice the warm cinnamon rolls, but feel free to ice them with whatever dairy-free icing you like.

-- 1/4 cup plus 1 tablespoon warm water
+1/2 cup plus 1 tablespoon warm water, divided

 Gather the ingredients.

-In a small bowl, gently mix the yeast with the warm water and let sit until frothy, about 5 minutes.
+In a small bowl, gently mix the yeast with 1/4 cup plus 1 tablespoon of warm water and let sit until frothy, about 5 minutes.

 Meanwhile, in a medium-sized bowl using an electric hand mixer, cream the 1/2 cup dairy-free soy margarine and sugar until fluffy, about 3 minutes.

 Add the salt, beating until incorporated.
-Add the warm almond milk (or another non-dairy milk alternative) and egg replacer mixture and beat until combined.
+Mix the egg replaced with the remaining 1/4 cup of warm water.
+Add the egg replacer mixer and warm almond milk to the bowl and beat until combined.

 Turn the mixer onto a low-speed setting and add the yeast mixture.
 Once the mixture is combined, add the flour, 1 cup at a time, until the dough is soft but not sticky.